Skip to content

 • shared serialization primitives that belong in foundation

-• evidence truth and confidence policy that belong in knowledge
+• evidence truth and contradiction policy that belong in knowledge

 • execution orchestration that belongs in runtime